 German offers you the opportunity to complement many other subjects as well as opening a cultural window to a variety of careers.
 It is a versatile life skill but more specific careers where it is of benefit include teaching, translation/interpreting, travel and tourism, working in the Foreign Services and other international careers.

-Paper 1 - Listening, Reading, Translation
+- Paper 1 Listening, Reading, Translation

-Paper 2 - Written response to literary works
+- Paper 2 Written response to literary works

-Paper 3 - Speaking
+- Paper 3 Speaking

-Themes:
+Themes for Year 12:

-3.1.1 Aspects of German-speaking society (Year 12)
+Aspects of German-speaking society •